marufasumi/Python-for-Data-Science-My-Learning/README.md

 # Python-for-Data-Science-My-Learning
-In this repo I will upload all code related to DS
+In this repo I will upload all projects related to Machine learning and Deep learning.